freenas/freenas-docs/userguide/sharing.rst

 initiator negotiates with a target to establish connectivity to a LUN.
 The result is an iSCSI connection that emulates a connection to a SCSI hard disk.
-Initiators treat iSCSI LUNs as if they were a raw SCSI or SATA hard drive.
+Initiators treat iSCSI LUNs as if they were a raw SCSI or SSD.
 Rather than mounting remote directories, initiators format and directly manage filesystems on iSCSI LUNs.
 When configuring multiple iSCSI LUNs, create a new target for each LUN.
 Since iSCSI multiplexes a target with multiple LUNs over the same TCP connection,